 (3) Self Watering Starter Pots

 Upcycle your two-liter soda bottles and start to grow some plants!
 These make great self-watering starter pots for herbs, flowers, or even fruit-bearing seedlings.
 Why not make your own indoor herb garden from the seedlings you plant?

 (4) Wooden Self-Contained Garden

-A diy project that may need more skills and tools than what a beginner is prepared for but the yields in terms of convenience and harvest production make up for it.
-However, anyone looking only for a convenient watering system can be best served by another project.
+A diy project that may need more skills and tools than a beginner would normally have, but the yields sure make up for it.
+Anyone only looking for a convenient watering system might be best served by another project.
 First, gather these basic materials you will need for the project: